ROSNI-educational-robot/rosni_ros_packages/README.md

 The Robot uses a RaspberryPi4 1Gb as the CPU with Ubuntu server 20.04 LTS and all the skills will be implemented as ROS nodes/services.
 The ROS distribution is the Noetic, as it is the one that works in Ubuntu 20.04 LTS.

+# Dependencies
+This project uses packages from other users.
+Those are:
+- YDLidar ros node
+- joy

 # Linux Set Up
 This Robot needs to manage the network connections, to trust bluetooth controllers, to handle procesess as ROS.